This article has been approved by an Indeed Career Coach

 Reading comprehension is simply the ability to understand what you read.
 Strong reading comprehension typically encompasses a variety of literacy skills needed to interpret and identify meanings within a text.
 Several elements like fluency, the ability to decode unfamiliar vocabulary and using context clues from the reading to identify key features of a text can all be components of effective reading comprehension.

 Fluency refers to a mix of different factors.
 First, it focuses on your ability to read clearly with flow.
 Fluency also focuses on your ability to decode new vocabulary quickly while reading.
 Fluency is what it sounds like to read, which can directly impact your ability to comprehend what you read.
-For example, as a child becomes more fluent in their reading, they will be able to quickly find meaning and understanding of what they read, which contributes to understanding the text.
+For example, as a child becomes more fluent in their reading, they will be able to quickly find meaning and an understanding of what they read, which contributes to understanding the text.

 The ability to decode or determine the meaning of new words can also influence your reading comprehension.
 When you can quickly interpret new meanings and identify relationships between new vocabulary and familiar terms, you can increase your ability to make assumptions, form ideas and generally better understand the texts you read.